What is Failover and How Does it Work with Userful

 We all know that reliability is paramount in our lives.
-We have insurance for everything (i.e. life, house, cars… some people even ensure baseball cards, etc.), because we all want to feel safe in the unfortunate event that something bad happens.
+We have insurance for everything (i.e. life, house, cars… some people even ensure baseball cards, etc.) because we all want to feel safe in the unfortunate event that something bad happens.

-In business nowadays, especially when it comes to Information Technology (IT), where an entire company relies on the proper operation of the computing infrastructure, system uptimes is of the utmost priority.
+In business nowadays, especially when it comes to Information Technology (IT), where an entire company relies on the proper operation of the computing infrastructure, system uptimes are of the utmost priority.
 Companies invest hefty amounts of money into ensuring the continuous operability of their computing systems.